Gola Rainforest National Park: Environment

-The GRNP is Sierra Leone's largest tract of rainforest, and covers 71,070 hectares in the east of the country.
-Recent biological surveys show that the forest is home to more than 330 species of birds, 14 of which are threatened, over 650 species of butterfly and 49 species of mammals, including a population of 300+ chimpanzees, pygmy hippopotamuses and a much dwindled forest elephant population.
+Biological surveys show that the forest is home to more than 330 species of birds, 14 of which are threatened, over 650 species of butterfly and 49 species of mammals, including a population of over 300 western chimpanzees, pygmy hippopotamuses and a much dwindled forest elephant population.
+The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.